-If you have never made it, you might not believe me when I tell you how straightforward and quick it really is.
+If you have never made homemade pasta, you might not believe me when I tell you how straightforward and quick it really is.
 Just a pile of flour on a clean counter with a few eggs cracked into it.
 (That’s it, that’s the whole recipe).
 The kneading is the hardest part – because it is such a stiff dough, you’ll have to put your back into it.
 (I broke a sweat – does that count as a workout?).

 With this manual roller, you start by passing a flattened lump of dough through the rollers, using the widest setting.
 You then change the setting to move the rollers slightly closer together, and crank the dough through again.
 The pasta gets thinner and longer with each pass through the machine, as you reduce the space between the rollers each time until you get the desired thickness.
 At this point, you can pass it through the pasta-cutting attachment to make fettuccine or linguine, or else cut it out by hand into desired shapes.

 Really – once you have succeeded in making your own fresh pasta, you’ll be scratching your noodle (haha – I’m so pun-ny!) wondering why you never tried it sooner.

-3 1/2 cups all-purpose flour
+- 3 ½ cups all-purpose flour

-5 large eggs
+- 5 large eggs

-1. Pour flour onto a clean counter, shape into a mound, and make a well in the center.
+- Pour flour onto a clean counter, shape into a mound, and make a well in the center.

-2. Crack the eggs into the well, and beat lightly with a fork, drawing in some flour as you go, until the eggs are mixed and slightly thickened.
+- Crack the eggs into the well, and beat lightly with a fork, drawing in some flour as you go, until the eggs are mixed and slightly thickened.
 Use your hands to blend into a smooth dough.
 If it feels crumbly, add water as needed.

-3. Knead the dough until satiny and very elastic, about ten minutes.
+- Knead the dough until satiny and very elastic, about ten minutes.
 Cover and let rest for 30 minutes before rolling it out.

-4. Set pasta machine's rollers to the widest setting.
+- Set pasta machine's rollers to the widest setting.
 Pinch off a piece of dough, lightly flour it, and pass it through the rollers several times, folding it over on itself each time and dusting with flour as needed to prevent sticking.